JoeDezzy1/Arduawsome/README.md

 # Arduawsome

-This is a custom arduino script I've built in arduino's native C++ for a hackathon in 2016.
+This is a custom arduino script I've built using arduino's native C++ for a hackathon in 2016.
 If you have to do a project for arduino, feel free to use this.

                                       The script does the following: